Macroeconomic Statistics

 These courses, presented by the IMF Statistics Department, cover national accounts, prices, money and financial sector, balance of payments, financial soundness, and government finance.

 This course, presented by the Statistics Department, covers the fundamentals needed to compile the international accounts.
 The course introduces the conceptual statistical framework for balance of payments and IIP-as presented in the Balance of Payments and International Investment Position Statistics Manual, sixth edition (BPM6), which is harmonized with other macroeconomic statistical frameworks.
 You will learn about the current, capital, and financial account balances, and how they reflect your economy's interaction with the rest of the world.
-Basic concepts, definitions, and classifications are covered, along with the principal accounting rules (including valuation and time of recording) that are relevant for compilation of the international accounts.
+Basic concepts, definitions, and classifications are covered, along with the principal accounting rules (including valuation and time of recording) relevant for the compilation of the international accounts.
 The course also discusses the functional categories, including direct investment.
-The need for integration of the balance of payments with the IIP for compiling comprehensive, internationally comparable statistics will also be discussed.
+The need to integrate of the balance of payments with the IIP for compiling comprehensive, internationally comparable statistics will also be discussed.

 This course, presented by the Statistics Department, covers theoretical and practical issues related to the compilation of accumulation accounts (capital accounts, financial accounts, other changes in volume of assets accounts, and revaluation accounts) and balance sheets according to institutional sectors.
 The course is based on the conceptual framework of the System of National Accounts, 2008 (2008 SNA).
 The aim of the course is to provide participants with the necessary skills to compile the sectoral accumulation accounts and the balance sheets.
 The course consists of lectures covering conceptual and methodological issues as well as workshops sessions on practical compilation issues.
 The lectures provide a thorough review of the methodological framework, concepts, and definitions relating to sectoral accumulation accounts and balance sheets, examine potential data sources for their compilation, and illustrate possible compilation techniques and procedures.
 The course also provides a forum for participants to share country practices and experiences relating to the compilation of sectoral accumulation accounts and balance sheets.